Zadar Airport has grown in importance since Ryanair arrived in 2007. A guide to flights, parking, transfers, car rental and more.

 As with Split, there is no scheduled service connecting the airport to Dubrovnik.
 Contact us at [email protected] Subject Zadar if you need a private transfer.

-Zadar is a popular arrivals point on the Dalmatian coast.
+Zadar was at one point a popular arrivals point on the Dalmatian coast.
 The arrival of Ryanair in 2007 meant that many booked flights from London to Zadar for onward travel to Split and the islands.
-Party destinations such as Tisno and Novalja are also very accessible.
-Flights from Manchester and Dublin to Zadar now accompany the London flights.
+Party destinations such as Tisno and Novalja are also very accessible from the airport.
+Flights from Manchester and Dublin to Zadar used to accompany the London flights.
+All of those flights are on hold now, as we wait to see which of them will return in 2021 and after that.

-Although the airport is small, recommended check-in times for international flights are three hours, but just one hour for domestic flights.
+Although the airport is small, the recommended check-in time for international flights is two hours, but just one hour for domestic flights.
+You can speed things up if you go through the process of web check-in.

 Despite being a relatively small airport, Zadar covers all the basic facilities well.
-There is a cafe and a restaurant, shop and duty-free, a business lounge and free WiFi.
+There is a cafe and a restaurant (currently only allowed to serve you drinks and meals to-go), shop and duty-free, a business lounge and free WiFi.
 To catch the Internet, simply search for the network Zadar Airport (Free), and then upload your gorgeous holiday snaps to Instagram.

 The airport code for Zadar is ZAD (LDZD).

-The arrival of Ryanair in 2007 was the catalyst for the airport’s transformation, and the city has not looked back since.
+The arrival of Ryanair in 2007 was the catalyst for the airport’s transformation, and the city has not looked back since – until the complete collapse of tourism in 2020.
 As you can see from the Wikipedia table above, there were just 65,000 passengers in 2006, the year before Ryanair commenced operations.
 That number passed the 600,000 mark in 2018, and you can see more statistics on the airport website.

 Information – 060 355-355 for calls within the national network.
 The price of call 1,74 HRK per minute for calls from a fixed line and 2,96 HRK for calls from a mobile network.
 Telephone +385 23 205 917 for calls outside Croatia